Diving - The adventure continues!

 My next few dives were tame affairs, taking part in training dives for Ocean Diver Trainees on their first open water dives at Wraysbury.
 Vis wasn't good on these dives, but the trainees aquitted themselves well.

-We also did a drift dive, later that day on the Peverill Ledges, which are stone ledges.
+We also did a drift dive, later that day on the Peverill Ledges, which is a reef area, comprising stone ledges.
 There was a gentle current which enabled us to drift over the ledges, taking in the crabs, lobsters, blennies and other fish in bright and fairly clear conditions on a sweltering July day.

 Everyone who came along enjoyed the Shuttle diving experience, which was good as we had a fair number booked on a full weekend of such diving in August.